lucynyuu/revo/README.md

-# revo
+# Revo
-Assignment 2 for my Digital Audio course
+This AUv3 plugin is my submission for assignment 2 of my digital audio course it is a delay with some extra features like Zeno and "Ping Pong" style panning.